 • Decreased motivation

 • Weight changes

 • Inability to cope with the stress

 Researchers have long confirmed the relationship between negative

 emotions and performance.
 In fact anxiety is the most common destabilizing influence on

 performance, creativity, job longevity and an individual’s health

 and well-being.
 It affects all of us at different times in our

-workplace -especially if we are locked in and working from our homes.
+workplace or at school.
 Yet, typically we seek no help for assistance and are not